Diffuse large B-cell lymphoma associated with chronic inflammation: Treatment

 While DLBCL-CI is an aggressive malignancy, its treatment, particularly in localized disease, should include efforts to remove its underlying inflammatory causes.
 For example, PAL is a particularly aggressive form of DLBCL-CI.
 Nonetheless, surgical removal of the pleural tumor effectively treats the few cases in which it is highly localized and of low-grade.
 Historically, severe cases of PAL have been treated with chemotherapy regimens such as CHOP (i.e. cyclophosphamide, hydroxydoxorubicin, vincristine, and prednisone); Overall survival rates with this regimen have been poor, e.g. ~21% after 5 years.
 More recently, PAL has been treated with the immunochemotherapy regimen of R-CHOP, i.e. CHOP plus the immuotherpeutic agent, rituximab.
 Rituximab is a commercial monoclonal antibody that binds to the CD20 cell surface protein on B-cells to thereby target these cells for attack by the hosts adaptive immune system.
 The addition of rituximab to chemotherapy regimens such as CHOP has greatly improved the prognosis of most DLBCL variants and modestly improved the outcome in patients with the Epstein–Barr virus-positive diffuse large B-cell lymphoma, not otherwise specified variant of DLBCL.
 There are too few reports on the treatment of non-PAL forms of DLBCL-CI to make recommendations although the R-CHOP regimen is being used as first-line treatment for severe DLBCL-CI cases that are not PAT.
-The R-CHOP regiment or similar immunochemotherapeutic regimen (e.g. EPOCH, i.e. rituximab plus etoposide, prednisolone, oncovin, cyclophosphamide, and hydroxydaunorubicin) may prove useful for treating DLBCL-CI.
+The R-CHOP regimen or similar immunochemotherapeutic regimen (e.g. EPOCH, i.e. rituximab plus etoposide, prednisolone, oncovin, cyclophosphamide, and hydroxydaunorubicin) may prove useful for treating DLBCL-CI.